HCI ETC Instructions

 On this page

-These instructions are a general guideline.
+These instructions are a general guideline, currently based on calculations using ETC 4.0.
 Observers are strongly encouraged to also consult the ETC documentation for the most up-to-date information.

 ETC functionalities for coronagraphy

-The standard coronagraphic sequence—not yet fully supported by the ETC—will combine 2 complementary PSF subtraction strategies:
+The standard coronagraphic sequence combines two complementary PSF subtraction strategies:

-• angular differential imaging (ADI), which involves differencing 2 coronagraphic images of the bright host source that differ only by a telescope roll of ~10°
+• Angular differential imaging (ADI), which involves differencing two coronagraphic images of the science target taken at different spacecraft orientations (e.g., seperated by a 10° roll).

-Thus, when fully implemented, the standard coronagraphic sequence will involve a minimum of 3 observations:
+Thus, when fully implemented, the standard coronagraphic sequence involves a minimum of three observations:

-2. A second science observation after a telescope roll, with the host centered in the coronagraphic mask
+2. A second science observation following a telescope roll, with the host centered in the coronagraphic mask.

 Adding small grid dithers (SGDs) of the PSF reference star is a future variant of the standard coronagraphic sequence.
 SGDs can increase the confidence that misalignments between the position of the science PSF and reference PSF relative to the coronagraph masks have a minimal impact on the final contrast.

-The example ETC computations below capture the current scope of functionalities for coronagraphy and are limited to only the standard coronagraphic sequence elements 1 and 3, listed above, because the ADI processing is not currently supported by the ETC.
+The example ETC computations below capture the current scope of functionalities for coronagraphy and are limited to only the standard coronagraphic sequence elements 1 and 3, listed above, because the ADI and SGD processing is not currently supported by the ETC (V. 4.0).

 The ETC treats residual flat field noise.
 The flat field error is a division by ~1 (the flat field is normalized), with a variance of 1/f_electrons.
 Note that the value of the flat field response is constant for multiple exposures and multiple integrations, so Nexposures > 1 does not decrease the residual flat field noise.
 To reduce it, a user either has to improve the flat field or dither with >1 pixel offsets.
 The most apparent effect for everyday ETC use is that residual flat field noise sets an upper limit on the achievable SNR.